MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/Integrate-TwilioFlex-with-CI.md

 ms.author: lavanyakr
 ---

-# Integrate Twilio Flex with Dynamics 365 Sales conversation intelligence
+# Integrate Twilio Flex with Dynamics 365 conversation intelligence

-This tutorial is based on Twilio's blog: [Integrate Twilio Flex with Microsoft Dynamics 365](https://www.twilio.com/blog/integrate-flex-microsoft-dynamics-365)

 This integration lets your sellers make and receive Twilio Flex calls from Dynamics 365 and get real-time transcriptions during the call and AI-generated call insights after the call.